 The rules of The Nasdaq Stock Market define a "controlled company" as a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
-After the closing of this offering and the private placement, the parties to our sponsor stockholders agreement, described in "Certain Relationships and Related Party Transactions-Stockholders Agreements," will beneficially own approximately 79.3% of our common stock (or 78.1% if the underwriters exercise their option to purchase additional shares in full).
-Accordingly, we will qualify as a "controlled company" and will be able to rely on the controlled company exemption from the director independence requirements of The Nasdaq Stock Market relating to the board of directors, compensation committee and nominating and corporate governance committee.
-If we cease to be a controlled company and the common stock continues to be listed on the Nasdaq Global Select Market, we will be required to comply with these requirements by the date our status as a controlled company changes or within specified transition periods applicable to certain provisions, as the case may be.
+After the closing of this offering, the parties to our sponsor stockholders agreement, described in "Certain Relationships and Related Party Transactions-Stockholders Agreements," will beneficially own approximately % of our common stock (or % if the underwriters exercise their option to purchase additional shares in full).
+Accordingly, we will continue to qualify as a "controlled company" and will be able to rely on the controlled company exemption from the director independence requirements of The Nasdaq Stock Market relating to the board of directors, compensation committee and nominating and corporate governance committee.
+If we cease to be a controlled company and our common stock continues to be listed on the Nasdaq Global Select Market, we will be required to comply with these requirements by the date our status as a controlled company changes or within specified transition periods applicable to certain provisions, as the case may be.

-In connection with this offering, our board of directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+Our board of directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 As a result of this review, our board of directors determined that Penny Baldwin-Leonard, Jonathan Durham, Kimberly Ellison-Taylor, Mark Hastings, John Marquis, Joseph Osnoss, Richard A. Simonson and Debby Soo are "independent directors" as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of The Nasdaq Stock Market, representing eight of our nine directors.

-Board Committees
+Board committees